 Chicago Bears Rookie Caleb Williams On Pace To Break NFL Record Set By Aaron Rodgers

+Chicago Bears Rookie Caleb Williams To Break NFL Record Set By Aaron Rodgers?

 Former USC Trojans quarterback Caleb Williams and the Chicago Bears are 4-9 heading into Week 15 of the NFL season.
 Though it may not be the record they want, Williams is on pace to beat a major NFL record set by Jets quarterback Aaron Rodgers, despite the former Trojan having his head coach and offensive coordinator fired during the season.